kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-07-authentication-users-permissions/48-user-login.md

 });
 ```

-* Why are we validating email and password inside our controller for login but not for register controller?
+## Why are we validating `email` and `password` inside our controller for login but not for register controller?
-  - Because for register, we are using our model and we already have validation in that model for when we create a new user
+* Because for `register`, we are using our model and we already have validation in that model for when we create a new user
-    + And that gets handled by our error handler
+  - And that gets handled by our error handler
-  - But for this login controller we are using the data that gets passed in when the user logs in
+* But for this login controller we are using the data that gets passed in when the user logs in
-    + This data is not getting put into our Database, it's not going through the model so we need to check it manually here
+  - This data is not getting put into our Database, it's not going through the model so we need to check it manually here

+`controllers/auth.js`

 ```
 // MORE CODE